-To support experienced K-12 teachers and educators who are prepared to extend their education to better serve their schools and community, the Department of Teaching, Learning and Teacher Education offers six graduate certificate programs.
-These programs build on current, professional experiences to achieve deeper understandings of institutional practices in and out of schools.
-Our aim is to facilitate growth in professional identity and engagement in informed conversations with TLTE’s nationally recognized graduate faculty about key educational issues of the day.
-The application deadline for all graduate certificate programs is February 1st (summer or fall admission) or October 1st (spring admission).
+We offer six graduate certificate programs that support experienced K-12 teachers and educators who are prepared to extend their education to better serve their schools and communities.
+Each certificate offers professionals the opportunity to achieve deeper and transformative understandings of institutional practices in and out of schools.
+We aim to facilitate professional identity growth and engagement through informed conversations with TLTE’s nationally recognized graduate faculty about key educational issues.

 Early literacy instruction in the school and community is an area of national emphasis.
 Effective early literacy instruction has been a focus of educational reform since the first reports about Head Start programs in the early 1970s, and many universities and P-12 school districts are developing programs to enhance Early Literacy instruction.